 - If you wet faux-mink lashes, they won’t lose their curl.
 When wet, real mink lashes often become straight and wispy and you need to use a curler to give them back the desired shape.

 - No potential allergy threat.
 Manufacturers claim that mink fur for eyelash extensions is sanitised to a level where it no longer poses a risk to allergy.
 We’d rather recommend to go synthetic that has not been known to cause any allergies in wearers.

-Here’s Tinna, working on natural eyelash extensions, using faux-mink lashes that she applies one by one:
+Here we are, working on natural eyelash extensions, using faux-mink lashes that are applied one by one:

 Any questions?
-Book a free consultation with Tinna and find out what works best for you.
+Book a free consultation and find out what works best for you.

-PPS: Make sure to follow us on our social media pages for more helpful advice, inspiration and the occasional bargain offers.
-Here they are: Figaro London’s Official Facebook page, Figaro London Beauty page – focusing on all things beauty and skincare related, Twitter, Instagram, Google+.
-Looking forward to seeing you there too.
+PS: Make sure to follow us on our social media pages for more helpful advice, inspiration and the occasional bargain offers.
+Looking forward to seeing you there too: